expresspigeon/blog/src/content/kb/Creating_a_Newsletter.md

 ![](images/Selection_455.png)

-When on the Newsletters tab you’ll find that you have three options for creating a newsletter.
+On the Newsletters page you can find three options for creating a newsletter:

-**Create newsletter** uses our Drag and Drop editor to create an original newsletter, **Newsletter gallery** allows you to choose a newsletter format from our gallery, and **Code custom HTML** allows you create a newsletter using HTML.
+1. **Create newsletter** uses our "Drag and Drop" editor to create an original newsletter
+2. **Newsletter gallery** allows you to choose a newsletter format from our gallery
+3. **Code custom HTML** allows you create a newsletter using HTML.

 ## Basic Structure